 As part of the small, tightly-knit team that developed and launched the Victoria’s Secret website in fall of 1998, I learned the fundamentals early on, in terms of what works and doesn’t work to make a website great.
 Many of these fundamentals remain true today: intuitive navigation, value-add content, contextual information that provides answers where the customer needs it, and functionality that works quickly, consistently and clearly.

-I also had the pleasure of working on the J.Crew website for a year or so, clarifying the shopping path and eliminating some obstacles within checkout – improving site performance by doing so.
+I also had the pleasure of working on the J.Crew website, clarifying the shopping path and eliminating some obstacles within checkout – improving site performance by doing so.
 At Bare Necessities, in creating a branded experience, I was able to show that customers shop emotionally- Yes, they need clear and consistent navigation.
 But they want visual cues and a point of view, too.
 Beyond these basics, every site needs a unique point of view to be meaningful amongst the competition- that’s where your brand and unique experience come in.

 For help optimizing your site, see Jess Jackson Consulting, LLC.